-- Memo and related maps/figures for the following topical areas:
+Memo and related maps/figures for the following topical areas:

 - Infrastructure recommendations

 - Bicycle-related

 - Pedestrian-related

-- o Prioritization methodology and related maps on a hexagonal level for up to two scenarios
+- Prioritization methodology and related maps on a hexagonal level for up to two scenarios

 - Generalized planning cost estimates

-- o Programmatic and policy recommendations
+- Programmatic and policy recommendations

-Task 7 - Active Transportation Plan
+Task 6 - Active Transportation Plan

-7.A - Administrative Draft Plan
+6.1 - Administrative Draft Plan

-Alta will prepare and circulate an administrative draft plan that will include all elements outlined in the Tasks above for review by City staff.
+Alta will prepare and circulate an administrative draft plan in Microsoft Word that will include all elements outlined in the Tasks above for review by City staff.
 The Plan will consist of content drafted and approved working memos from previous tasks, and summary of public engagement.
 It is anticipated that City staff will compile and organize comments for response and provide direction for the revisions.
 Alta will provide at least four (4) weeks for City staff to complete the Administrative Draft Plan review.

-7.B - Public Draft Plan
+6.2 - Public Draft Plan

-Following the City's comments on the Administrative Draft, Alta will develop a public facing Draft Active Transportation Plan Document.
+Following the City's comments on the Administrative Draft, Alta will develop a public facing Draft Active Transportation Plan Document in Word Format.
 The Draft Plan will be an attractive, reader-friendly, graphic-rich document.
-It is anticipated that the Public Draft Plan will be presented in Phase 2 of the public outreach to be led by the City's community outreach consultant.
+It is anticipated that the Public Draft Plan will be presented in Phase 2 of the public outreach.
 Alta will work with the City to post the document on a project website for public comment for a period of at least one (1) month.
 It is anticipated that Alta will address up to one (1) round of consolidated non-contradictory comments.

-7.C - Final Plan
+6.3 - Final Plan

 Alta will revise the draft plan and produce a final plan based on public comments and guidance from City staff.
-Alta will provide the City a minimum of two (2) weeks to conduct a final plan review to identify remaining 'fatal flaws'.
+Alta will provide the City a minimum of two (2) weeks to conduct a final plan review to identify remaining 'fatal flaws.'
 Alta will revise the Final Plan based on one (1) set of consolidated non-contradictory City comments.
+The City will be wholly responsible for filing a CEQA Notice of Exemption (NOE).

-7.D - Final Plan Presentation
+6.4 - Final Plan Presentation

 As part of this task Alta will present the Final Plan to the City Council (1 meeting) for consideration and adoption.
 Alta will prepare one PowerPoint presentation to summarize the final comments received and will present the final plan at each of these meetings.
-We anticipate this meeting to be 2-to 3-hour meetings.
+We anticipate this meeting to be 2-to 3-hours.